Metropolitan Council of Nashville and Davidson County

-The Metropolitan Council (officially the Metropolitan Council of Nashville and Davidson County) is the legislative body of the consolidated city-county government of Nashville, Tennessee and Davidson County.
+The Metropolitan Council of Nashville and Davidson County is the legislative body of the consolidated city-county government of Nashville, Tennessee and Davidson County.

 Membership

-The Council has 40 members, 35 of which are district council representatives, and five of which are council members at-large.
+The Council has 40 members, 35 of whom are district council representatives and five of whom are council members at-large.
 If an at-large member resigns or dies before serving a full four-year term, the member's seat remains vacant until the next election.
-If a district council members resigns or dies more than eight months before the end of their four-year term, a special election is held to fill the seat.
+If a district council member resigns or dies more than eight months before the end of their four-year term, a special election is held to fill the seat.
 At-large council members are elected by the entirety of the area the metropolitan government encompasses.
-The Metropolitan Council is the 3rd largest in the United States, behind the Chicago City Council and the New York City Council.
+The Metropolitan Council is the third-largest in the United States, behind the Chicago City Council and the New York City Council.
 The Historic Metro Courthouse, 1 Public Square, is where the Council meets.

 Under the Metropolitan Charter, members must be over the age of 25 and have lived within Davidson County for a year at the beginning of their terms.
 Members must also have lived in the district they represent for six months, and they must continue to reside in that district for the duration of their terms.
 In 2019, according to The Tennessean, annual salaries for council members increased for the first time since 2005 from $15,000 to $23,100.
 The members elected by districts represent 15,000 to 17,000 residents each, and all Metro Council members serve part-time.
 According to the Charter as currently amended, members are elected to no more than two terms consecutively, not including any partial term to which they may have been elected.
 However, district member and at-large member are considered to be separate offices for the purposes of this provision.

 In the 2015 municipal elections, two amendments to the Metropolitan Nashville Charter which would have increased term limits for members of the Council, both at large and district-wide to three consecutive terms, as well as reducing the size of the council to 27 members, were proposed.
 Both amendments failed with Davidson County voters.